Cystor/PicuinoProgrammer/README.md

 - Flash program memory;
 - Programming Voltage of 5 volts on MCLR pin.

-(For more about compatibility go to [Micro progmeter](https://github.com/jaromir-sukuba/micro_progmeter))
+For more about compatibility [click here](https://github.com/jaromir-sukuba/a-p-prog/blob/master/README.md#supported-devices)

 ## How to use it?

-Before anything, you must setup your hardware.
-Go to [Micro progmeter](https://github.com/jaromir-sukuba/micro_progmeter) to see how.
+-Before anything, you must setup your hardware.
+[Click here](https://github.com/jaromir-sukuba/a-p-prog/blob/master/README.md#hardware) to see how.

-Within the same folder of "PicuinoProgrammer.exe" must have a folder called "MicroProgmeter" and inside of it must have the following files:
+-Within the same folder of "PicuinoProgrammer.exe" must have a folder called "MicroProgmeter" and inside of it must have the following files:

 `pp3.exe`
 `pp3_devices.dat`

-Now all you have to do is: search your hex file, select your target device, COM port and click in "Program PIC Device"
+-Now all you have to do is: search your hex file, select your target device, COM port and click in "Program PIC Device"

 ## Help us